What is School Direct (train to teach)?

 Stratford Upon Avon School

-At Stratford upon Avon School we are passionate about our mission is to engage, enthuse and inspire young people and this is reflected in the warm relationships between our staff and students.
+At Stratford upon Avon School we are passionate about our mission to engage, enthuse and inspire young people.

 The purpose of education is to prepare youngsters for adult life and we believe that the best place to do that is in a non-selective, co-educational environment.
 Students need to develop the skills to thrive alongside different people in different environments.
 We strive to ensure that youngsters keep their options open and develop the skills, attributes and qualifications to flourish in future.
 The quality of careers guidance given to students is exemplary and ensures that our students are extremely well prepared for their next steps.